fortrabbit/help/docs/craft-3-update.md

 In many update cases a database migration is required.
 This will update the database table structure to match the latest updates.
 Sometimes it's a required extra step to be done with the App.

-We also recommend to use `projectConfig` which will store all essential settings in a `project.yaml` file.
+We recommend to use `projectConfig` which will store all essential settings in a `project.yaml` file.
 This is the recommended way to keep your environments.
 Here are your options to run migrations:

 #### A) Automate database migrations